fj/dzb-ordertopia-api-docs/README.markdown

 ## Introduction

 The tastyTopia represents a live, real-time view of the rich dataset that orderTopia holds.
-This document provides information to developers and other interested parties about our domain model and how you can integrate with orderTopia.
+This document provides information to developers and other interested parties about our domain model and how to integrate with orderTopia.

 ## Request/responses